-A transfer payment is the provision of aid or money to an individual who is not required to provide anything in exchange.
+A transfer payment is the provision of aid or money to an individual who is not required to provide anything in exchange for the payment.
 Social Security and welfare benefits are examples of transfer payments.
-During the 2007-2009 recession, transfers again rose.
+During the 2007-2009 recession, transfers rose.